How Do You Remember What God Has Taught You in Times of Struggle?

 We all have a worldview from which we live.
 How does the Bible affect your view of life, God, and self?

 Can God love one without hating the other and still maintain justice?
 He has a huge heart of love for each person.
-Can we release others into His grace?
+Can we give the same grace?

 We pour our hearts out in a one-side communication to our God who we hope has affection for us.
 Our prayers are cast out into the empty sea of quietness.